TheKikGen/MPC-LiveXplore/README.md

 | [Download link for Force 3.2.3.3 and MPC 2.11.8 SSH images](https://drive.google.com/drive/folders/1Bq1lbtcFUft9sbbCdm-z_temecFJeeSV?usp=sharing)

 In the ssh folder, you will find last ssh update images for Akai MPCs and Force.

-Bootstrap sdcard images (IamForce, IamX, bootstrap ) are stored in the "bootstrap" folder.
+Bootstrap sdcard images (IamForce2, rtpmidi, .. ) are stored in the "bootstrap" folder.
-- ImForce sdcard image (beta preliminary release)
-- IamX sdcard image (beta preliminary release)
-- Simple bootstrap (without MPC and Force assets) sdcard image

-Ssh images for MPC and Force are also included in bootstrap images, and then can be used to unlock ssh too.
-Important : IamForce and IamX bootstrap modules are absolutely not recommended for production.

 To flash a sdcard image, I recommend to use Balena [Etcher](https://www.balena.io/etcher/).
 This is secure.
 You need a usb/sdcard at less of 4G of capacity.

 If you download any of these images, please consider making a small donation to encourage our team to continue their research into your favorite toys.
 This will pay for the coffees swallowed during the long nights of reverse-engineering!